Type 039A submarine: Armament

+The Type 39A class has six 533 mm torpedo tubes, which are located at the bow.
+These can be used to launch indigenous torpedoes such as the Yu-3, Yu-4 and the Yu-6.
+Furthermore, the submarines of the Type 39A class are also capable of launching the YJ-82 or YJ-18 anti-ship missiles.
+In addition, they can be armed with naval mines.
+The general designer of the torpedo and missile launching system is Sun Zhuguo (孙柱国).

 Combat control systems

 China was known to have imported the Thales TSM 2233 ELEDONE / DSUV-22 and Thales TSM 2255 / DUUX-5 from France during the 1980s and early 1990s.
 It also has access to a wide range of modern Russian sonar systems (MG-519 MOUSE ROAR, MGK-500 SHARK GILL) through its purchase of the Kilo class.
 Comparable systems are expected to be copied for the Type 039A.
-It is likely to be fitted with a comparable surface/air search radar similar to the MRK-50 SNOOP TRAY, a commercial navigation radar like a Furuno unit observed on a number of SONG class and ESM system is comparable to the Type 921A.
+It is likely to be fitted with a comparable surface/air search radar similar to the MRK-50 SNOOP TRAY, a commercial navigation radar like a Furuno unit observed on a number of the Type 039 class and ESM system is comparable to the Type 921A.

 Propulsion

+The Type 39A class is equipped with an air-independent propulsion (AIP) system.
+The AIP system is believed to be using closed-cycle Stirling engine technology.
 According to the Chinese newspaper Science and Technology Daily (科技日报), this 039A class is equipped with an air-independent propulsion system developed by the 711th Research Institute of the China Shipbuilding Heavy Industry Group Corp.
-Referred as a "specialized engine" in official Chinese sources.
-The 711th Institute was founded in April 1963, but it was not until more than a decade later, in 1975, that it ventured into the field of air-independent propulsion systems by establishing an office for a "specialized engine," setting up a team of about a dozen researchers.

-The 711 Research Institute saw this special engine research process as an opportunity to train large numbers of technicians.
-Starting with fewer than 10 individuals at the outset, the project has grown to a team of over 100.
 In 1998, the first experimental sample was built and a decade later and after a dozen technological breakthroughs, a wide range of matured versions became commercially available and the newest diesel-electric submarine in Chinese navy became the first customer.
-Although the official Chinese source had not mentioned the exact class of the submarine, it is generally accepted that the class is no other than Type 039A Yuan class, since it is the newest conventional powered submarine in the Chinese navy.
+Although the official Chinese source had not mentioned the exact class of the submarine, it is generally accepted that the class is no other than Type 039A class, since it is the newest conventional powered submarine in the Chinese navy.
 The engine is built by Shanghai Qiyao Propulsion Technology Ltd. (上海齐耀动力技术有限公司), a wholly owned subsidiary of the 711th Institute.

 Noise

-The Yuan-class SSK is integrated with advanced noise reduction techniques including anechoic tiles, passive/active noise reduction, asymmetrical seven-blade skewed propeller, the 039A is expected to be as quiet as other modern diesel-electric submarines, which are difficult to track.
+The Type 39A-class SSK is integrated with advanced noise reduction techniques including anechoic tiles, passive/active noise reduction, asymmetrical seven-blade skewed propeller, the 039A is expected to be as quiet as other modern diesel-electric submarines, which are difficult to track.

-Chinese specific variants
+Variants

+China

 A total of four variants of Type 039A have been developed by the first half of 2014, and they are listed here in chronological order based on their public debut: